 Jacqueline helps organizations build new nervous systems that use tech and data.
 She’s currently focused on building a coalition of supporters that can together implement and improve the open-source project Digital Transparency in the Public Realm, a communication protocol that enables greater transparency and civic dialogue on the use of digital technologies in the built environment.

 Jacqueline is Data Lead at Mozilla Foundation, where she is leading the development and implementation of their data strategy.

 Previously, she was Director of Digital Integration at Sidewalk Labs where she was responsible for incorporating innovation objectives, technology policy and data ethics into the company’s approach to urban development projects.

-Before Sidewalk Labs, Jacqueline served as Director of Data Analytics at NYC Parks, where she founded their first data science unit, helping to re-wire the agency’s ability to solve problems and improve service delivery through the lens of data.
+As the inaugural Director of Data Analytics at the New York City Department of Parks & Recreation, she developed the agency’s data strategy, developed the open data program and founded its first data science team.
 A firm believer in the potential of open data to create new pathways for civic engagement and government innovation, Jacqueline built collaborations between agency staff and civic technologists that enabled the public and community members to develop insights from Parks’ open data sets.
-At NYC Parks, Jacqueline spearheaded the largest participatory street tree mapping project in U.S. history, culminating in a new digital platform for the collaborative management of NYC’s urban forest; established the New York City Urban Field Station, a research partnership with the U.S. Forest Service advancing the study of cities as socio-ecological systems to improve quality of life; and led multiple geospatial data projects that supported urban climate resiliency and sustainability initiatives.
+Jacqueline also spearheaded the largest participatory street tree mapping project in U.S. history, culminating in a new digital platform for the collaborative management of NYC’s urban forest.